thehanggit/Fetch/Reports.md

 ```
 </details>

 ### III.
-When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
 To answer this question, I averaged `total_spent` from **receipts** based on `FINISHED` and `REJECTED` groups.
-Apparently, `ACeepcted` is greater.
+Apparently, `Accepted` is greater.
 | REWARD_RECEIPTS_STATUS | AVERAGE_SPEND |
 | ------- | ----------- |
 |FINISHED | 80.86 |